noawe-boi/NoahsObsidianSync/Unfiltered/Physics IA3 word count test.md

 ##### Reliability
 Critical sectors like healthcare and agriculture rely heavily on the grid, in addition to the millions of Australians who have improved quality of life because of it.
 If one technology demonstrates a increased reliability, this is a significant advantage.
 ##### Scalability
 Looking towards the future, the waste product of each technology must be considered.
-These will accumulate during generation, and at the End Of Life (EOL) period of a piece of infrastructures lifespan.
+These will accumulate during generation, and at the End Of Life (EOL) period of infrastructures lifespan.
 If one technology shows significant advantages and becomes the dominant power generation infrastructure, the long term impact of it's materials and processes must be considered, just as they were in the case of fossil fuels (DCCEEW, 2025).
 ### Research question
-Is nuclear energy more sustainable than Solar Photovoltaic (PV) in terms of cost, reliability and long term waste production?
+Is Nuclear Energy more sustainable than Solar Photovoltaic (PV) in terms of cost, reliability and long term waste production?

 #### Cost